neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 If you have a mobile device with Todoist on it, you can also use location awareness to set up reminders when you enter or when you leave a location.

-To set up a location reminder, you need to add a reminder as before, but you should click the watch icon to change the reminder from being associated with a given time to being associated with a location.
+To set up a location reminder, you need to add a reminder as before, but you should click the clock icon to change the reminder from being associated with a given time to being associated with a location.

 ![](figures/selecting-location-reminder.png)